hervenicol/gotestmetrics/helm/README.md

 ### gotestmetrics

+You should adjust values:
+* grafana.mycluster.io with your own cluster name

-I run the chart with no specific config:
+Then run the chart with no specific config:

 ```
 helm install gotestmetrics gotestmetrics